proxmox-home-lab/.github/README.md

   <img src="https://avatars.githubusercontent.com/sergioaten" width="96" alt="sergioaten avatar" />
 </a>This project aimed to create a scalable and secure home lab environment using Proxmox and various open-source tools.
 The goal is to automate the deployment and management of infrastructure components while ensuring best practices for security and maintainability.

-My background is primarily in cloud infrastructure management (specialized in Azure).
+<br>My background is primarily in cloud infrastructure management (specialized in Azure).
 Due to a career transition, I need to reinvent myself and return to lower-level infrastructure management.
 (In cloud environments, everything is very abstract and magical).
 This project serves as a learning platform to deepen my understanding of infrastructure management in a more controlled and customizable environment.

 ## Repository Structure